EdjeElectronics/TensorFlow-Object-Detection-API-Tutorial-Train-Multiple-Objects-Windows-10/README.md

   name: 'ace'
 }
 ```
 The label map ID numbers should be the same as what is defined in the generate_tfrecord.py file.
-For instance, for the basketball, shirt, and shoe detector example mentioned in Step 4, the labelmap.pbtxt file will look like:
+For the basketball, shirt, and shoe detector example mentioned in Step 4, the labelmap.pbtxt file will look like:
 ```
 item {
   id: 1